 Drivers with connected vehicle technology can receive notifications and alerts of approaching dangerous situations, such as a driver about to run a red light or an oncoming car.
 These alerts provide drivers more time to respond to the danger so that the incident can be prevented.

 USDOT works with state and local transportation agencies, vehicle producers, solution providers and the public to test, evaluate and refine this technology.
-Companies like Siemens have created technology solutions to support this safe, interoperable wireless communication network among vehicles, traffic infrastructure and passenger personal communication devices.
+Companies like Yunex Traffic have created technology solutions to support this safe, interoperable wireless communication network among vehicles, traffic infrastructure and passenger personal communication devices.

 Why Connected Vehicle Technology Matters